crhall-writing/crhall-writing.github.io/_poems/fuck-off-tyler.md

 listen to this: I’m roped into going to a few things with a guy, friend of a visiting friend;
 the entire time the new guy’s poking the bear, trying to get a reaction--

-first he's telling me I should feel less of a human if I have no reaction to death
+first he's telling me I should feel less human if I have no reaction to death
 when I said I didn't have any interest in watching some shooting of a neo-Nazi
 I tell him, I'm caring for a hospice patient
 you think I can be affected when death's staring straight at me on a daily basis?